sww1235/Personal_Website/wiki/contributing.md

 This is my personal wiki.
-It is meant to document and collate research so I am only subjet to the whims of my own equipment, not the internet.
+It is meant to document and collate research so I am only subject to the whims of my own equipment, not the internet.

 This contributing guide is as much for me as for anyone else, so that when I come back to this, I can remember the format and purpose.